WHEN SHOULD COACHES START A PR CAMPAIGN?

 My Publicity Rockstar Method I use with my clients has helped them reach a wider audience by getting featured in major media outlets, including Forbes, Cosmopolitan, and Mindbodygreen.

-If you’re a coach, and you’re interested in learning my methods, sign up for my free, in-depth masterclass.
+If you’re a coach, and you’re interested in learning my methods, download my free “3 Million Euro Case Study”.